sean-hut/contributor-agreement/README.md

 license to be signed by contributors.
 It covers copyright assignment and patent licensing of contributions made by contributors.

+## Contributor Agreement

+The contributor agreement template is the file: `contributor-agreement.txt`

 ## Inspiration

 Inspiration for this contributor agreement comes form: